The odd origin of Gerstenhaber brackets, Batalin-Vilkovisky operators, and master equations: Cyclic, anti-cyclic operads and a cyclic bracket

-Things become nicer on the level of coinvariants.
+When working with finite sets, things become nicer on the level of coinvariants.
 Here it suffices to take $\OSpp$.
 The categorical proof is that this represents the colimit over the category of finite sets with bijections of $\O$ viewed as the functor that assigns $\O(S)$ to a set $S$.

 A pedestrian way to say this is that taking coinvariants, we can first identify sets which are in bijection with each other and then only have to mod out by automorphisms.
-For each finite set $S$ we can choose $\{0,\dots,|S|-1\}$ as such a representative.
+For each finite set $S$ we can choose $\{0, \dots, |S|-1 \}$ as such a representative.